ocknamo/angular-ipfs-service/README.md

 ## Publishing

-After building your library with `yarn build`, go to the dist folder `cd dist/ng-ipfs-service` and run `npm publish`.
+After building your library with `yarn build --prod`, go to the dist folder `cd dist/ng-ipfs-service` and run `npm publish`.

 ## Running unit tests